A 150-year tradition

-Several unrelated events converged to create the birth of the long-standing tradition of tribal members joining the U.S. military.
+Several unrelated events converged to create the birth of the long-standing tradition of MHA tribal members joining the U.S. military.
 In 1873, Colonel George Armstrong Custer and the Seventh Cavalry were stationed at Fort Lincoln, south of Mandan, North Dakota.
-The Seventh Cavalry was to protect the Northern Pacific Railroad Survey crews who had been attacked by hostile Sioux.
+The Seventh Cavalry protected the Northern Pacific Railroad Survey crews who had been attacked by hostile Sioux.

-Before Custer, hostile Sioux were at war with neighboring tribes, including the Mandan, Hidatsa, and Arikara who had withstood the Sioux attacks, at first.
+Before Custer, hostile Sioux were at war with neighboring tribes, including the Mandan, Hidatsa, and Arikara.
+They withstood the Sioux attacks, at first.
 Then, smallpox nearly wiped out all three tribes.
 They banded together to defend themselves against the Sioux.
-Forming a confederacy between the three tribes was insufficient, they were not strong enough to battle the fierce Sioux.
-So, they aligned themselves with the new and stronger opposition to the Sioux – the Blue Coats or the Seventh Cavalry – “the enemy of my enemy is my friend.”
+Teaming up, they formed a confederacy between the three tribes.
+However, it was insufficient, they were not strong enough to battle the fierce Sioux.
+So, they aligned themselves with the new and stronger opponents to the Sioux – the Blue Coats or the Seventh Cavalry – “the enemy of my enemy is my friend.”

 At first, members of the Arikara or Ree were the principal tribe to supply scouts for Custer.
 From 1872 until the late 1800’s Arikara scouts were the backbone of the Army’s scouts.

-One of the earliest scouts was Red Bear who later was joined by his younger brother Boy Chief.
-He was one of the first scouts to die in a skirmish with the Sioux while stationed at Fort Lincoln along the Missouri River south of present-day Mandan.
+Red Bear was one of the earliest scouts.
+Later Boy Chief joined him and he became one of the first scouts to die in a skirmish with the Sioux while stationed at Fort Lincoln along the Missouri River south of present-day Mandan.

 Boy Chief tells the story of his enlistment like this: “Bobtail Bull brought me to Fort Abraham Lincoln in 1872.
 Bobtail Bull took me to headquarters to ‘touch the pen’ to my enlistment papers.
 I thought the medical examination would throw me out, as I was very young.
 But I passed.
 In another building, an officer gave me a gun, clothing and two gray blankets.”

-Bobtail Bull was one of the first Indian scouts to be promoted and receive a commission under Lt.
-Col Custer who often bragged of this Arikara scout when in Washington.
+Bobtail Bull was one of the first Indian scouts promoted and received a commission under Lt.
+Col Custer.
+The colonel often bragged of this Arikara scout when in Washington.
 Custer said of Sergeant Bobtail Bull that he was a man of good heart and good character.
 He promised that if anything happened to Bobtail Bull and his fellow scouts that “their reward will not be forgotten by the government.”
-A promise that was broken.
+That promise was broken.